Combine your ACCA with an MBA

 Places are limited, combine your ACCA with an MBA - secure your place today!

 §To complete the MBA course students must pass 14 ACCA papers (i.e.: F1–P5).
 Students may be admitted onto the MBA course prior to passing their final three ACCA Papers.
 SUBSEQUENT TO COMMENCING THE MBA COURSE, SHOULD A STUDENT DISCOVER THAT SHE HAS FAILED ANY ACCA PAPERS, SHE WILL NOT BE ENTITLED TO A REFUND OF ANY AMOUNT PAID.
 FOR THE AVOIDANCE OF DOUBT, FAILURE OF ANY ACCA PAPERS WILL NOT ENTITLE THE STUDENT TO A REFUND OF ANY AMOUNT.
 The awarding body for the MBA course will be one of LSBF's partner universities (subject to validation); however, awarding bodies are subject to change from time to time.
 The School's obligations shall be discharged by providing tuition leading to a recognised MBA award by a recognised awarding body.
 The School reserves the right to change the awarding body, and will notify the student as soon as reasonably practicable.
 In light of this, the student agrees that they shall have no claim based on changes to the awarding bodies.
-The MBA is subject to validation and meeting academic criteria to be undertaken online only.
+The School reserves the right to offer the MBA/MA portion of the dual programme either online or on campus (depending on availability).
+For the avoidance of doubt, the decision concerning such availability (whether online or on campus) shall be at the sole discretion of the School.
 International students cannot study while in the UK.
 The Oracle Capital Group sponsorship programme for the masters' course fees covers the tuition fees only and does not include incidentals such as textbooks and exam entry/assessment fees (£158 per module), dissertation mentoring fees (£250), dissertation submission fees (£250) and final academic board presentation fees (£150), and fees for exemptions and deferrals.
 Students are responsible for payment of such fees which are mandatory for enrolment and progression on the masters' course.